deadlydog/deadlydog.github.io/_posts/2013-06-19-powershell-ise-multiline-comment-and-uncomment-done-right-and-other-ise-gui-must-haves.md

   - Uncomment
   - Windows PowerShell ISE
 ---
-I’ve written some code that you can add to your ISE profile that adds keyboard shortcuts to quickly comment and uncomment lines in PowerShell ISE.&#160; So you can quickly turn this:
+I’ve written some code that you can add to your ISE profile that adds keyboard shortcuts to quickly comment and uncomment lines in PowerShell ISE.
+So you can quickly turn this:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:5d350a70-cbe6-463e-a3ff-77edd19c556e" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>